EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

 Ideally, the BMR would be based on a consensus scientific definition of what  minimal level of change in mutation frequency is biologically significant.
 Currently, the default provided by this package calculates the BMD at a 50% relative increase in mutation frequency from the background.
 This BMR was selected based on previous recommendations for genotoxicity assessment by White et al., 2020.

 ### Models
 Model averaging highly depends on the set of candidate models used.
 A sufficiently large set of models is needed to ensure that a well-fitting model is included in the averaging.
-The bmd_ma function uses the default EFSA models to average.
-These models are (normal then lognormal for each model): exp-aerts, invexp-aerts, hill-aerts, lognormal-aerts, gamma-efsa, LMS, probit-aerts, and logistic-aerts.
+The `bmd_ma` function uses the default EFSA models to average.
+These models are (normal then lognormal for each model): `exp-aerts`, `invexp-aerts`, `hill-aerts`, `lognormal-aerts`, `gamma-efsa`, `LMS`, `probit-aerts`, and `logistic-aerts`.

-When using the mf_bmd function, the 'model_type' parameter specifies the model that will be fit to the data.
+When using the `mf_bmd` function, the `model_type` parameter specifies the model that will be fit to the data.
 All EFSA models can be specified.
-Additionally, legacy continuous models based upon US EPA BMDS software can be specified: hill, exp-3, exp-5, power, polynomial.
+Additionally, legacy continuous models based upon US EPA BMDS software can be specified: `hill`, `exp-3`, `exp-5`, `power`, `polynomial`.
 See R documentation ?ToxicR::single_continuous_fit for more details.

 ### Data Type
 For both functions, dose-response data can be provided for individual subjects, or as a summary across dose groups.
 It is preferable to provide information on individual subjects however, in the case where this information is not available, summary data may be used.